What is Ciona?

 The raw material of the future.
 Nordic and natural.

-Ciona grows naturally along the Norwegian and Swedish coasts.
-It is a filtering animal that catches its own food and therefore does not need feeding.
-We also do not need to add anything else for Ciona to thrive and grow by itself in our cultivation facilities.
+Ciona exists naturally along the Norwegian and Swedish coasts.
+It is a filter-feeding animal that catches its own food and therefore does not need to be fed.
+We also do not need to add anything else for Ciona to thrive and grow in our cultivation facilities.
 After about three months in the sea, they are ready for harvest.

 To grow, Ciona depends on filtering nutrients from the sea.
 In nutrient-rich areas, Ciona cultivation can help promote biodiversity and create healthier marine ecosystems.
 A big advantage is also that we don't have to use land to grow Ciona.
-There is hardly any arable land left, and therefore, in the future we will have to get much more food from the sea.
+There is hardly any arable land left; therefore, we will have to get much more of our food from the sea in the future.

 In sum, this means that Ciona has an extremely low climate footprint* for a raw material that is used directly in food production.